anywhichway/lmdb-index/README.md

 2023-05-06 v0.6.6 Removed test db from Git.

-2023-05-05 v0.6.5 Fixed issue wih not removing un-indexed primitives.
+2023-05-05 v0.6.5 Fixed issue with not removing un-indexed primitives.

 2023-05-05 v0.6.4 Updated `lmdb-query` to 1.5.4.
 Fixed issue with `put` not awaiting.